Skip to content

 I know its name is a bit complicated.
 Trust me; I tried my hardest to spell it correctly.
 But don’t let its name fool you; the place here is a corner of heaven.

 Let’s just say Passeggiata Anita Garibaldi a Nervi offers a rather relaxing, smooth, and cheap city sightseeing tour.
 Located just 10 kilometres away from the centre of Genoa, the train is the best and most affordable option.
-One of the best recreational parks in Italy, this spot is an ideal trip for a family or couples.
+One of the best recreational parks in Italy, this spot is ideal for families or couples.

-Hanging out, relaxing, eating local cuisine, resting on the beach, and even swimming, or trying fruity ice cream is what you will experience while being in Passeggiata Anita Garibaldi a Nervi.
+Hanging out, relaxing, eating local cuisine, resting on the beach, swimming, or trying fruity ice cream is what you will experience while being in Passeggiata Anita Garibaldi a Nervi.
 And I think it’s satisfying.
-I bet you will be entirely at peace while you near the day’s end.
+I bet you will be entirely at peace near the day’s end.

 Things to Do:

-- You can get into the sea, but watch your foot here, there are some stones and sea reefs.
+• You can enter the sea, but watch your foot here; some stones and sea reefs exist.

-- Roam around Passeggiata Anita Garibaldi a Nervi and walk along the beach, and when you get tired, rest on the beach.
+• Roam around Passeggiata Anita Garibaldi a Nervi and walk along the beach.
+When you get tired, rest on the beach.

 Things to not Do:

-- It is not a good idea to wear anything other than sports shoes because you will be walking for a long time and it is necessary to be comfortable.
+• It is not a good idea to wear anything other than sports shoes because you will be walking for a long time and must be comfortable.

-- Don’t forget to keep the sunscreens in your bag; the sun could be tremendously hot in the morning.
+• Remember to keep sunscreen in your bag; the sun could be tremendously hot in the morning.

 Pro tip: Because you are not one of those who prefer to be near the sea on hot days, this place is choked with visitors throughout the summer.
-However, it is preferable to come here in the afternoon when people begin to go.
+However, coming here in the afternoon is preferable when people begin to go.